 The Gartner analysts point out several times that quantitative value has been difficult to convey for many real-time visibility providers.
 We’re happy to report that as more and more of our customers have begun to apply real-time visibility across broader expanses of their operations, they’ve seen compounding value growth.
 As FourKites customer, Brett Frankenberg, Senior Vice President of Product Supply Planning and Bottler Sales at Coca-Cola Consolidated, put it, “If our merchandisers experience one-tenth of one percent productivity improvement, FourKites will have paid for itself many, many times over.”

-Equally compelling has been the demonstrated potential for visibility to free up transportation capacity by reducing detention and demurrage.
+Equally compelling has been the demonstrated potential for real-time visibility to free up transportation capacity by reducing detention and demurrage.
 Several months ago, FourKites joined forces with the Transportation Partner Alliance (TPA) and the Consumer Brands Association (CBA) to evaluate the potential of transportation visibility technology to reduce dwell time costs at four target facilities.
 Together with representatives from Wegmans, Land O’Lakes, Giant Eagle, Inc., and Coca-Cola North America, along with several of their carrier partners, we developed a customer Dwell Dashboard that allowed us to identify numerous factors contributing to dwell within each operation, based on real-time dwell data from their facilities.

-After implementing some of the optimizations suggested by the data resulting in reduced dwell times for scheduled loads, we determined that having visibility enabled a potential creation of 2-4% additional transportation capacity within the industry as a whole!
+After implementing some of the optimizations suggested by the data resulting in reduced dwell times for scheduled loads, we determined that having real-time supply chain visibility enabled a potential creation of 2-4% additional transportation capacity within the industry as a whole!
 Within the context of the $2 trillion CPG industry alone, this represents a massive potential for growth that benefits all parties included.
 Solving the dwell time problem represents a significant opportunity for all stakeholders.
-And achieving a significant reduction in dwell is dependent on greater visibility, collaboration and availability of transportation data.
+And achieving a significant reduction in dwell is dependent on greater supply chain visibility, collaboration and availability of transportation data.

 The quantifiable evidence of the efficacy of real-time visibility platforms goes far beyond dwell, as our customers’ mounting successes demonstrate.
 To name just a few:

 These factors can cause headaches for more risk-averse businesses as they embark on their visibility journey.
-When choosing a visibility provider, businesses should keep in mind that not all providers are created equal, and the testimonies of existing customers within your vertical or industry can go a long way toward proving the quality and maturity of a given solution.
+When choosing a real-time transportation visibility provider, businesses should keep in mind that not all providers are created equal, and the testimonies of existing customers within your vertical or industry can go a long way toward proving the quality and maturity of a given solution.